Bio-IT Project & Community Manager

 In January 2020, Renato joined the Gibson Team and began coordinating the Bio-IT Project, alongside Toby Hodges.
 Renato is working to develop new training and technical resources for the community, ensuring every member of EMBL's computational community can benefit from his experience and expertise.
 In addition to his core responsibilities for the project, Renato is a Google Summer of Code mentor, Open Life Science mentor and a certified instructor with The Carpentries.
 When not working on projects at EMBL, Renato enjoys spending time contributing to open source software, learning new programming paradigms and toolkits and exploring the green and blue in Nature.

 Renato is available for consulting on computational research and scientific computing topics.
-Find him at the weekly Bio-IT drop-in sessions, or reach out to him by email or direct message on chat.embl.org.
+Find him at the weekly Bio-IT drop-in sessions, or reach out to him by email, a direct message on chat.embl.org or by booking a time slot with him.